BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/forces_of_good/minas_tirith.md

 **WARGEAR**

-- Heavy armour
+- [Heavy Armour]
-- sword
+- [Sword]

 **HEROIC ACTIONS**

-- Heroic March
+- [Heroic March]
-- Heroic Defence
+- [Heroic Defence]

 **SPECIAL RULES**

-- Bodyguard
+- [Bodyguard]

 - **Defend the White City** `ACTIVE`

-Irolas may use the Shielding special rule, even without a shield.
+Irolas may use the Shielding special rule, even without a [shield][Shield].
 If he wins a Duel whilst Shielding, he may make a single Strength 4 Strike against one enemy model from the same fight.

 </div>

 ---
 <div class="unitCard" markdown>

 ### KNIGHT OF THE WHITE TOWER [60 POINTS]